-Thanks to the Internet, you can connect with potential purchasers all over the world!
 If you make effective use of the Internet you can find a buyer for almost anything -- or find almost anything.
-Local e-mail lists, bike clubs. swap meets and charities offer other possibilities
+You can connect with potential purchasers all over the world!
+Local e-mail lists, bike clubs. swap meets and charities offer other possibilities.

-Note: I am not professionally involved in buying and selling used bikes, though I do a bit on the side.
-Please do not email or phone me to ask how much your old bike is worth!
+Note: we are not professionally involved in buying and selling used bikes.
+Please do not email or phone us to ask how much your old bike is worth!

 For buyers, eBay offers excellent search tools.
-You set the maximum price you are willing to pay for an item, and if you win, you only have to pay slightly more than the next highest bidder.
+You set the maximum price you are willing to pay for an item, and if you win, you have to pay only slightly more than the next highest bidder, rather than the full amount you bid.
 Uncertainty, though, is a headache: prices of desirable items escalate in the last minutes of an auction, there is only a time limit, not a live auctioneer to call for a final bid, and you don't know whether you have won until after the time has run out.

 eBay has buyers and sellers rate one another, and payments are made through eBay, so the likelihood of fraud is low.